AliyunContainerService/ack-secret-manager/README.md

    - When you use the `jmesPath` field, you must specify the following two subfields:

-     - path: Required, parses the specified field in json based on the [JMES path](https://jmespath.org/specification.html) specification
+     - `path`: Required, parses the specified field in json based on the [JMES path](https://jmespath.org/specification.html) specification

-     - objectAlias: Required, used to specify the parsed field to be synchronized to the key name in the k8s secret
+     - `objectAlias`: Required, used to specify the parsed field to be synchronized to the key name in the k8s secret

    - The shared KMS currently supports cross-account synchronization of credentials.
 Just configure `remoteRamRoleArn` and `remoteRamRoleSessionName` in `SecretStore.Spec.KMS.KMSAuth`.
 The following is a sample SecretStore